 Myofascial release is a special type of massage treatment.
 Every MFR is a massage, but not vice versa.

 What Does a Myofascial Release Feel Like?

 You may feel discomfort during an MFR massage as the therapist applies pressure to the knots or trigger points in your muscles.
 However, this should not be painful.
 One of our highly-qualified registered massage therapists will work with you to ensure that you are comfortable throughout the session, as well as recommend a post-session plan so that you get the best out of your treatment.
 Here at Mountainview Movement, our approach to your health is holistic and we take care to listen to your individual needs for your optimal well-being.

 Which Body Region Should Be Avoided During Myofascial Release Technique?

 There are certain body regions that should be avoided during this type of massage.
 First, any body region where there is active inflammation or infection.
 Second, any body regions that are bruised or have sustained recent trauma.
 Third, any body regions that are fragile, such as the ribs.
 Fourth, any body regions that are very sensitive to touch, such as the face or neck, and any other that would cause you immense pain upon applying this technique.

-If you have any questions about massage techniques and would like to experience a professional and holistic approach to your well-being, get in contact with us and we’ll pair you with an RMT that will suit your needs.
+If you have any questions about massage techniques or massage therapy in general and would like to experience a professional and holistic approach to your well-being, get in contact with us and we’ll pair you with an RMT that will suit your needs.

 Myofascial Release Side Effects and Detox Symptoms